 Solution:

-When it comes to fixing this issue, corporations must prioritize transparency by fabricating AI models and algorithms that help offer deeper insights into their decision-making methods.
+When fixing this issue, corporations must prioritize transparency by fabricating AI models and algorithms that help offer deeper insights into their decision-making methods.
 This task can be made extremely easy with the use of:

 3. Security risks

 As the implementation of AI technology is growing in every field, so are security risks.
-The worst part of Artificial Intelligence risks is that some fraudsters can call on AI systems to construct more hazardous cyberattacks that can pop up as a serious threat to businesses.
+The worst part of Artificial Intelligence risks is that some fraudsters can call on AI systems to construct more hazardous cyberattacks that can become a serious threat to businesses.

 Solutions: